dib-lab/2020-paper-sourmash-gather/manuscript.md

 exact matches to the genomes of the organisms used to build the mock community (cite sherine, mash screen).
 ](images/gather-podar.svg "gather results for podar"){#fig:gather}

-* compare conceptually vs LCA approaches; combinatorial. do we want to do a benchmark of some kind wrt LCA saturation?

 ## Taxonomic profiling based on 'gather' is accurate